IBM/fmwork/staging/spyre/README.md

 export IMAGE_URL=<image url>
 python gen_metadata.py
 ```
-To generate payloads in json from logs from fmwork:
+To generate a JSON file from all logs under a specified folder (automatically finding all `exp.log` files recursively):
 ```
-python jsonfy-metadataid.py \
+find <path to the folder>/ -name exp.log | xargs python jsonfy-metadataid.py \
-  --path <output_path>/v1 \
-  --output <output_json_file> \
   --metadata_id <your_metadata_id> \
-  --model ibm-granite/granite-3.3-8b-instruct
+  --model ibm-granite/granite-3.3-8b-instruct \
+  --precision bf16 \
+  --output <output_json_file>
 ```

 * `--path`: Root directory containing model/precision folders with FMWORK logs.

+* `--metadata_id`: generated as the above.
+* `--model`: Required.
+Hugging Face model ID.
+* `--precision`: Required.
+Model precision (e.g., bf16, fp16, fp8).
 * `--output`: Path to save the final JSON file.

-* `--metadata_id`: generated as the above.

-* `--model`: Hugging Face model ID (e.g., ibm-granite/granite-3.3-8b-instruct).
-If provided, this will override the default model name parsed from the folder structure, and will be used as the "model" field in the output JSON.

 * `--opts` (optional): Custom configuration string.
 If present, it will be appended to system settings parsed from the logs (under `Settings for Spyre`).
+* `--debug` (optional): Print parsed results for inspection.

 **Note**:
 * The value of the "model" field in the JSON payload must be a **standard Hugging Face model ID**, as required by the metadata database schema.
 * If `Settings for Spyre` is found in the logs, it will be parsed into `opts` automatically.
-The `--opts` string will be appended to those values.
+The `--opts` string will be appended to those values. `opts` is now stored as a list of strings.

 Example command to upload:
 ```